 - Pain regulation

 When you take CBD, it interacts with this complex and far-reaching system, supporting its many balancing effects.
-So it’s no surprise that CBD appears to have a broad range of effects on overall health and wellness.
+It’s no surprise that CBD appears to have a broad range of effects on overall health and wellness.

-While we don’t yet know exactly how CBD affects cats, we do know that cats have an ECS that works much like ours.
-It’s very likely that CBD interacts with the feline ECS in similar ways.
+While we don’t yet know exactly how CBD works for cats, we do know they have an ECS that works much like ours.

 How to Give Your Cat CBD